Meet Your Tutors

 The Creative Hub was founded to provide a place where people could learn writing skills, and have fun.
-Check our drop menu of writing courses above, which are taught in our rooms at 23 Princes St in central Auckland and 150 Cuba Street in central Wellington.
-Our one-on-one ZOOM ONLINE Introduction to Creative Writing course or Thirty Week Fiction / Memoir course can be begun at any time.
+Check our drop menu of writing courses above, which are taught in our rooms at 23 Princes St in central Auckland.
+Our one-on-one ONLINE Introduction to Creative Writing course or Thirty Week Fiction / Memoir course can be begun at any time.

 Our tutors and workshop leaders are some of New Zealand’s most successful writers, with a wide range of prizes and awards between them, and a rich variety of published works to their name.
 In the last three years, thirty of our graduates have published novels or been successful in national or international writing awards.